phamphukhanh/ai-intergrated-note/README.md

-# Note-taking Application (with OpenAI API integrated for summarizing)
+# Notaki - A note-taking Application (with OpenAI API integrated for summarizing)

 ## Introduction